dennis1248/OpenOEM/docs/markdown/README.md

 ## What is working
 - :heavy_check_mark: Install programs from chocolatery
+- :heavy_check_mark: Setting theme color and wallpaper
 - :x: Configure windows / programs
 - :x: The software is Stable
+- Do you have surgestions create an [issue](https://github.com/dennis1248/Automated-Windows-10-configuration/issues)

 ## Requirements
 - Windows 10 x64